Leaving passwords in a will

 If you're considering including details about your digital assets in estate planning, you may wish to:

-1. Make a complete list of your active digital accounts and where important information is stored
+1. People often make a list of their active digital accounts and note where important information is stored.

-2. Identify which accounts hold valuable assets or contain sensitive information
+2. People often identify which accounts hold valuable assets or contain sensitive information.

-3. Decide who you trust to act as a digital executor and have a conversation with them
+3. People often decide who they trust to act as a digital executor and have a conversation with them.

-4. Research whether using a password manager or digital asset service suits your needs
+4. People often look into whether using a password manager or digital asset service suits their needs.

-5. Consider whether to include a separate digital assets schedule with your will or store information separately
+5. People often weigh whether to include a separate digital assets schedule with their will or store information separately.

-6. Review the terms of service for your key accounts to understand any restrictions on access
+6. People often review the terms of service for their key accounts to understand any restrictions on access.

-8. Store sensitive information securely and update it regularly as accounts change
+8. People often store sensitive information securely and update it as accounts change.

 How LawConnect can help

 LawConnect recognises that managing your digital presence and planning for its future can feel overwhelming.
-Many people are unsure about the best approach, what information to document, or how to balance security with accessibility.
+Many people are unsure about which approach to take, what information to document, or how to balance security with accessibility.
 Our AI legal assistant provides personalised legal information to help you understand the general options available and what other people in similar situations often consider.

 The AI assistant is an information tool designed to help you explore the topic and clarify your thinking.
 It cannot provide legal advice specific to your circumstances, which only a licensed lawyer can do.